anandreddysripathi/AngularJS-NodeJS-at-Berkadia/assignments/week6-NodeJS/Implemeting microservices using login/Readme.md

 4)if password is not 1998, then microservice localhost:3000 will not be executed.

-5) based on the user type , appropriate content will be displayed in localhost:1000
+5)based on the user type , appropriate content will be displayed in localhost:1000